premthomas/Ollama-and-Agents/README.md

 5. Understand and use "Agents"
 6. Use points 1 through 4 to create a blog researcher and writer.

+## Update [June 2024]
+Ollama is now available for preview on Windows!
+I would still suggest that you try WSL.

 ## What are Large Language Models?